Differential geometry of ${\mathsf{SO}}^{\ast}(2n)$-type structures -- Integrability: Introduction

 \section{Introduction}

-This is the second part in a series of articles devoted to the study of geometric structures underlying manifolds admitting a reduction of the frame bundle to one of the Lie groups $\SO^*(2n)$ or $\SO^*(2n)\Sp(1)$, where $\SO^*(2n)$ denotes the quaternionic real form of $\SO(2n, \C)$ and $\SO^*(2n)\Sp(1)=\SO^*(2n)\times_{\Z_2}\Sp(1)$.
-Recall that such structures, called \textsf{almost} \textsf{hypercomplex/quaternionic} \textsf{skew-Hermitian structures} are respectively defined by pairs $(H, \omega)$ and $(Q, \omega)$, where $H$ is an almost hypercomplex structure, $Q$ is an almost quaternionic structure and $\omega$ is a non-degenerate 2-form which is $H$-Hermitian, respectively $Q$-Hermitian.
-We refer to such an almost symplectic form $\omega$ by the term \textsf{scalar 2-form}.
+This is the second part in a series of articles devoted to the study of geometric structures underlying manifolds admitting a reduction of the frame bundle to one of the Lie groups $\SO^*(2n)$ or $\SO^*(2n)\Sp(1)$.
+The group $\SO^*(2n)$ denotes the quaternionic real form of $\SO(2n, \C)$, while $\SO^*(2n)\Sp(1)=\SO^*(2n)\times_{\Z_2}\Sp(1)$.
+We call these structures \textsf{almost} \textsf{hypercomplex skew-Hermitian structures} and \textsf{almost quaternionic skew-Hermitian structures} respectively.

-In the first part \cite{CGWPartI} we show that such pairs admit a symmetric 4-tensor $\Phi$ and a quaternionic skew-Hermitian form $h$, both stabilized by $\SO^*(2n)\Sp(1)$.
-These tensors allow an alternative approach to almost quaternionic skew-Hermitian geometries, since each of them can be used as a defining tensor, providing an analogy with the fundamental 4-form $\Omega$ in almost quaternionic Hermitian (qH) geometries.
-The main achievement in the first part was the computation of the corresponding intrinsic torsion of $\SO^*(2n)$- or $\SO^*(2n)\Sp(1)$-structures, and the derivation of normalization conditions which let us realize this torsion via the the minimal adapted connections $\nabla^{H, \omega}$ and $\nabla^{Q, \omega}$, respectively.
-In particular, \cite{CGWPartI} provides the number of algebraic types of $\SO^*(2n)$- and $\SO^*(2n)\Sp(1)$-geometries.
-For $n>3$ we show that there exist seven special $\Sp(1)$-invariant pure types $\mc{X}_1, \ldots, \mc{X}_7$ of $\SO^*(2n)$-structures, and ten general types, so up to $2^{10}$ algebraic types of $\SO^*(2n)$-geometries.
-For $\SO^*(2n)\Sp(1)$ $(n>3)$ we obtain five pure types $\mc{X}_1, \ldots, \mc{X}_5$ and hence up to $2^5$ algebraic types of $\SO^*(2n)\Sp(1)$-geometries.
-For the low-dimensional cases $n=2, 3$ we deduce that are further types of such non-integrable geometries.
+In the first part \cite{CGWPartI} we describe such structures in terms of pairs $(H, \omega)$ and $(Q, \omega)$.
+Here, $H$ is an almost hypercomplex structure, $Q$ is an almost quaternionic structure and $\omega$ is a \textsf{scalar 2-form}, i.e., a non-degenerate 2-form which is $H$-Hermitian, respectively $Q$-Hermitian.
+To such pairs we may associate a symmetric 4-tensor $\Phi$ and a quaternionic skew-Hermitian form $h$.
+In \cite{CGWPartI} it is shown that both these tensors are stabilized by $\SO^*(2n)\Sp(1)$, and so each of them can serve as a defining tensor for $\SO^\ast(2n)\Sp(1)$-structures.
+This allows an alternative approach to almost quaternionic skew-Hermitian geometry, in particular, $\Phi$ is the analogue of the fundamental 4-form $\Omega$ in almost quaternionic Hermitian (qH) geometry (see for example \cite{AM}).
+Another achievement in \cite{CGWPartI} is the computation of the corresponding intrinsic torsion of $\SO^*(2n)$- or $\SO^*(2n)\Sp(1)$-structures, and the description of the corresponding (minimal) adapted connections, denoted by $\nabla^{H, \omega}$ and $\nabla^{Q, \omega}$, respectively.
+In addition, \cite{CGWPartI} provides the number of algebraic types of $\SO^*(2n)$- and $\SO^*(2n)\Sp(1)$-geometries.
+For $n>3$ there are seven special $\Sp(1)$-invariant pure types $\mc{X}_1, \ldots, \mc{X}_7$ of $\SO^*(2n)$-structures, and ten general types, so up to $2^{10}$ algebraic types of $\SO^*(2n)$-geometries.
+For $\SO^*(2n)\Sp(1)$ $(n>3)$ there are five pure types $\mc{X}_1, \ldots, \mc{X}_5$ and hence up to $2^5$ algebraic types of $\SO^*(2n)\Sp(1)$-geometries.
+Finally, for the low-dimensional cases $n=2, 3$, \cite{CGWPartI} shows that there exist further types of such non-integrable geometries.